Panjab University, India

 NTU and PU were also granted a Commonwealth Rutherford Fellowship award for joint research on additive manufacturing for medical implants.
 Dr Prashant Jindal, University Institute of Engineering and Technology, PU, Professor Phil Breedon ADBE and Professor John Hunt, SST) in 2018.
 Dr Jindal was at NTU from March to December 2018 and key outcomes of the fellowship included the development of prototypes, five joint publications and development of further proposals for research calls.
 Other grants include two prestigious Global Initiative of Academic Networks (GIAN) award for joint teaching at PU in genome informatics (Prof Graham Ball, October 2018) and for Fashion and Textile Design (Juliana Sissons, 2019).

 Other successful collaborative activities have been in two-way staff and student mobility, joint conferences, and cultural exchange.
-NTU has welcome numerous Panjab University students to its Summer School in Nottingham and NTU students also attend short term mobility programmes at Panjab University.
+NTU has welcomed numerous Panjab University students to its Summer School in Nottingham since the partnership was established and NTU students also attended short term mobility programmes at Panjab University.
 NTU and PU academics have participated in a wide range of physical and virtual joint conferences, and we have had two-way academic mobility, in Law, Management, Science and Technology which we hope to grow in the future.

 NTU’s strategic relationship with PU showcases just how important collaboration with our key international partnerships can be in supporting the development of NTU’s world-class research and innovation and continuing to grow our national and international reputation.